malchick78/Coursera/README.md

 Coursera
 ========

-Data science and other such geekery
+Data Science and other such geekery